VasilKalchev/link_Nto1/README.md

   * in field `Target`:
     + prepend "powershell" before "\path\link_Nto1.ps1"
     + append the desired arguments after "\path\link_Nto1.ps1"
- - set field `Start in` relative to the location of the specified folders
+ - set field `Start in` according to the location of the specified folders

 </details>